-Oregon Trail with his wife and eight children to reach his promise
+Oregon Trail with his wife and children to reach his promise

 land.
-Successful in their arrival, William and his brother Ben,
+Successful in their arrival, William and his eldest son,

-partook in the Land Grant Claim Act.
-They each received a large
+Benjamin, partook in the Land Grant Claim Act.
+William was

 In 1853 the first organized school came in.
 An actual school